-Low-Code Principle #1: Model-Driven Development, The Most Important Concept in Low-Code
+Model-Driven Development: The Most Important Concept in Low-Code

-In a previous post, we introduced the nine principles that are fundamental to the concept of low-code application development.
-All are essential.
-But if we had to identify the one principle to rule them all, without which there would be no low-code development, it’s the first principle: model-driven development.
+We’ve introduced the nine principles that are fundamental to the concept of low-code application development.
+All are essential, but if we had to identify the one principle to rule them all, without which there would be no low-code development, it’s the first principle: model-driven development.

-Model-driven development bridges this language divide.
-The model gives everyone a common language.
+Models, rather than lines of code, create a common, visual language.
 Working with visual building blocks, the domain expert can show the developer what the problem or business need is, and the developer can understand it.
 The developer, in turn, can show the domain expert what is possible and perhaps some novel ways to solve the problem.
-Back-and-forth they go, reaching understanding and agreement before proceeding to each next step.
+Back and forth they go, reaching understanding and agreement before proceeding to each next step.

-And so, there are far fewer missteps, the process moves much more quickly, and the finished product is highly likely to be spot-on.
+And so, there are far fewer missteps, the process moves faster, and the finished product is highly likely to be spot-on.
 The golden prize of business value is delivered.
-It’s a win all around.
+It’s a win-win all around.

 While model-driven development gives users a graphical or visual interface, it’s what’s underneath the visuals that makes all the difference.
 (You can have a visual interface that is not low-code, but you can’t have low-code without a visual interface.)

 With low-code, the model abstracts away from the code.
-Instead of complex languages with rigid syntaxes, you have building blocks or “pre-built application components,” each with its own domain-specific language, that handle all the technical aspects of the application — the logic, data model, user interface, security, integrations, etc. These components or “pieces of functionality” are abstracted and presented visually to the users.
+Instead of complex languages with rigid syntaxes, you have building blocks or “pre-built application components,” each with its own domain-specific language (DSL) that handles all the technical aspects of the application (the logic, data model, user interface, security, integrations, etc.).

 That magic is automation, another fundamental aspect of model-driven development.
 The processes underneath that top layer of drag-and-drop visual development—all of the configuration, testing and QA, integrations, and various housekeeping chores — are all seamlessly automated.
-(This relieves the pro developer of a number of tedious tasks, and is a primary way that low-code boosts productivity and speeds the development process.)
+This relieves the professional developer from a number of tedious tasks and is a primary way that low-code boosts productivity and accelerates the development process.

-Model-driven low-code, by definition, brings the idea of BizDevOps to life, without even a second thought.
+Model-driven low-code, by definition, brings the idea of BizDevOps to life without a second thought.

-Business experts become integral to the process because of the intuitive, understandable visual modeling tools that eliminate all the mystery of code.
+Business experts become integral to the process because of the intuitive, understandable visual modeling tools that eliminate all the mysteries of code.
 They can even go so far as to build applications themselves.
-(We created a tool, an environment, for them to do just that — Mendix Studio.)
-With zero knowledge of code, they can drag-and-drop their way to a working application.
+With zero knowledge of code, they can drag and drop their way to a working application.

-The developer team gets a big boost in speed and productivity thanks to the visual model.
-And through automation, they’re relieved of the mundane and repetitive housekeeping tasks that sap productivity and morale.
-They don’t have to spend a lot of time making choices about languages, data structures, logic flows, and architectural matters — the model makes the right choices for them.
+The development team gets a big boost in speed and productivity thanks to the visual model.
+And through automation, they’re relieved of the mundane and repetitive housekeeping tasks that zap productivity and morale.
+They don’t have to spend a lot of time making choices about languages, data structures, logic flows, and architectural matters since the model makes the right choices for them.